How Home Warranty Companies Decide: Repair or Replace?

 Home Warranty Replacement Value: What You Actually Get

-Many homeowners are surprised — and frustrated — to discover that even when a replacement is approved, they don't receive the full retail cost of a brand-new unit.
-Here's how replacement value is actually calculated:
+Many homeowners are surprised, and frustrated, to discover that even when a replacement is approved, they don't receive the full retail cost of a brand-new unit.
+Here's how replacement value is actually calculated in 2026.

 How Payout Caps Work

 Home warranty companies set per-item coverage caps in your contract.
-These caps represent the absolute maximum they will pay — regardless of what a replacement actually costs in the market.
-Common coverage caps in 2026 include:
+These caps represent the absolute maximum they will pay, regardless of what a replacement actually costs in the market.
+Most contracts also include an annual aggregate cap, often between $1,500 and $25,000 depending on plan tier, that limits total payouts across all claims in a contract year.
+Common 2026 coverage caps include:

 |---|---|